AkiraXD0712/Tensorflow-Android/README.md

 # vi AndroidManifest.xml
 ```

-Comment all these lines, and apk will not install TF_detect and TF_stylize on your mobile.
+Comment all these lines, if your don't want to install TF_detect and TF_stylize on your mobile.
 ```
    <!--     <activity android:name="org.tensorflow.demo.DetectorActivity"
                   android:screenOrientation="portrait"